 Grab some Cendol from the many stalls

-How to describe cendol, it’s a cold sweet desert that looks in all honesty not entirely appetising and in truth I’m still undecided on whether or not I actually like it.
+How to describe cendol, it’s a cold sweet dessert that looks in all honesty not entirely appetising and in truth I’m still undecided on whether or not I actually like it.
 But it’s just one of those things you have to try and you’ll see the stalls everywhere!
 A bowl of iced coconut milk with Palm Sugar Syrup and green worm like rice flour jelly noodles and kidney beans on top (Which is the ingredient I think that has me unsure!)

 Cool down with an ice ball

 With the hot and humid temperatures in Penang it’s not wonder these balls of flavoured shaved ice are so popular!
 It’s simple, tasty and effective!
 You’ll be in need of a few whilst exploring George Town!

 Char Koay Teow: Meaning “stir-fried rice cake strips” is fried flat noodles with garlic, eggs, onion, chives and served with a variety of different meats and commonly prawns and seafood in Penang alongside lots of Soy Sauce and served on a banana leaf.
 Again, it’s quite easy to get vegetarian versions here as the dish is so common.

 Asam laksa: An iconic dish in Penang this sweet and sour broth is available EVERYWHERE and is hard to avoid!
 With fishy undertones the noodle based dish includes chillies, ginger, mackerel, tamarind, onion, mint, cucumber and even pineapple for a wild ride of flavours that’s strangely addictive!
 There are also lots of places in Penang that do vegetarian versions too.